Broadcasting the Boom: Lorde Live ♫

-If Lorde was a sinisterly aestheticising partial-wallflower before, here she is a hostess in bright colours, alternately pained and smirking.
-Melodrama is a whirlwind of formative sentience, and Lorde retains a poet's ability to encapsulate immense depth in a lyric.
+If Lorde was a sinister and pensive partial-wallflower before, here she is a hostess in bright colours, alternately pained and smirking.
+Melodrama is a whirlwind of formative sentience, and Lorde retains a poet's ability to encapsulate complex depth in a lyric.
 Green Light, the single which declared her widely pined-for return, centres a stadium-sized ascension into late heartbreak, helmed by jangly piano.
-Homemade Dynamite is smoky and shady, a frisson of flippant flirtation at a house party relegating the loss.
-Supercut—truly invigorating—feels like barrelling in a topless car down a cool, empty highway at 2am.
+Homemade Dynamite is smoky and shady, a frisson of flippant flirtation at a house party relegating the pain.
+Supercut—truly invigorating—feels like barrelling in a topless car down a cool, empty highway at 2 a.m.
 And then there is the coruscating hedonism of the eruptive closer, Perfect Places.
 These are songs that serve as portals to something cosmic.
-As if they were late night conversations potent with eloquence, you listen and become a confidant, ushered into her secret world.
+As if they were late night conversations potent with eloquence, you listen and become a confidant, ushered deep into a secret world.

 Lorde's stage presence is profoundly hypnotic.
-She skips and bounds, accentuating words with sequential air-punches and looping arm movements, as if gleefully casting spells.
-Her passion radiates; it is transparent on her face, which contorts to Melodrama's personal weight, her voice as ensnaring as it is on her records.
+She skips and bounds, accentuating words with sequential air-punches and looping arm movements, as if casting spells.
+Her fervour radiates.
+It is transparent on her face, which contorts to Melodrama's personal weight, her voice as ensnaring as it is on her records.
 If not more so.
 When she takes a seat and speaks to the audience, the crammed arena stills into intimacy.
 “This year has been so…” she grapples for the word for a moment.
 "Fluorescent."